-ebikechoices is supported by its audience.
-When you purchase through links on our site, we may earn a commission.
-Learn more
+When you purchase through links on our website, we may earn a commission.
+Affiliate disclosure.

 With e-bike technology advancing all the time, it was inevitable that some of the more high-tech wizardry would start trickling down to the cheaper end of the scale.
-Having looked at the new Rockrider E-ST 900 electric mountain bike from Decathlon, that trickle is more like a flood!
-In this review I will see if this great new E-MTB is too good to be true.
+Having looked at the new Rockrider E-ST900 electric mountain bike from Decathlon, that trickle is more like a flood!
+In this review, I will see if this great new E-MTB is too good to be true.

 the new decathlon rockrider e st 900 electric mountain bike is fun to ride